Last Updated on 10/21/2021

 What Unwed Fathers Should Know About Gaining Custody

 Many fathers who are not or were never married to their child’s mother may think the likelihood of them obtaining custody is slim to none.
-The truth is unwed fathers can gain custody of their children through a suit affecting parent-child relationship, also known as SAPCR.
-SAPCR is also commonly referred to as a paternity suit.
+The truth is unwed fathers can gain custody of their children through the filing a parentage action.
+Each state has its own laws and statutes regarding this, but in many states, it is called a Complaint to Establish Paternity, a Petition to Establish a Father-Child Relationship, a Petition for Paternity, or a Suit Affecting Parent-Child Relationship, (all of these are just different names for a paternity lawsuit filed to prove that someone is the legal and biological father of a child).
 Petitioning the court for a paternity suit is the first step unwed fathers need to take to obtain custody or visitation with their children.

 Filing a Paternity Suit